Build a WhatsApp AI Agent in 30 Minutes (No Code) Using DronaHQ

 What a WhatsApp-Triggered Agent Actually Does

 I built one for a clinic to test this thesis.
-Here’s the architecture:
+Here’s what a no‑code WhatsApp AI agent built in DronaHQ actually does in production:

 Trigger: Patient sends a WhatsApp message.